batteries-included/batteries-included/static/src/content/post/public-beta-announcement.md

 - Spin up the
-  [best in class Postgres database](https://www.batteriesincl.com/solutions/database) in seconds with integrations for every major database platform
+  [best in class Postgres database](https://www.batteriesincl.com/solutions/database) in seconds with integrations for pgvector or PostGIS
 - Deploy and scale
   [serverless web services](https://www.batteriesincl.com/solutions/web-deploy)
   with blue/green deployment system and automated scaling